 2) Fighting Over KPIs: Marketing vs. Sales Qualified Leads

 Historically, sales and marketing tend to argue over KPIs.
-Marketing will point out the number of “MQLs” (marketing qualified leads) generated last month.
+Marketing will point out the number of “MQLs” generated last month.
 On the other hand, the VP of sales points out that marketing leads take weeks longer to close compared to leads sourced through referrals.
 At the same time, the company’s growth goals suffer while marketing and sales fight it out.

 3) No Clear Lead Definition

 Marketers focus on metrics such as website traffic, event attendance, and asset downloads, and will often equate those metrics with leads.
 Meanwhile, a salesperson lives in a very different world where the only numbers that count are quota and accelerators.

 If the marketing team hosts a great webinar and a lot of people attend, are those attendees/registrants leads?
 From a marketing perspective, yes, but not from a sales perspective.
 If the sales team believes they already have too many low-quality leads, they will naturally try to prioritize the contacts with the best possible outcomes.
 However, this can potentially leave a lot of business on the table.